lorenuars19/debug-utils/README.md

 - `D_PTR(var)` : (Pointer) Print you variable and its value

 - `D_STR_DETAILS(str)` : Prints a string in details, printing control chars by their numeric value in the ascii table.

+# Contributing
+Feel free to make a pull request to add your own macros